-There are many places in world which are bone-chilling.
-In order to survive at these extreme cold places, human have to adapt to different lifestyle.
+There are many places in the world which are bone-chilling.
+In order to survive in these extreme cold places, a human has to adapt to a different lifestyle.
 These places have extreme weather conditions.
 Not only Antarctica, there are some other places which are known for freezing cold environment.

 Below is the list of coldest places in the world.